dbalaram/dbalaram.github.io/README.md

 🤖 **AI Research Engineer** at Volkswagen by day, *Sleepy but creative maker of Generative Gags* by night! 🚗💨

 🤓 When I'm not concocting cutting-edge algorithms, I'm delving deep into the mysteries of generative modeling, geometric guidance, and diffusion models.
-Think of me as the Dr. Frankenstein of the AI world, but instead of bolts in my neck, I've got a knack for neural networks! ⚡️🧠

 🎓 With a Master's from Carnegie Mellon University, I've not only survived the Steel City, but I've thrived in the world of computer vision.
 My mission: to make machines see the world with rose-tinted lenses (or any other color you prefer!). 🌆📷